 The only other reason I can think of as to why a person is living without hope is that you are not a believer.
 You have not wandered from the faith you once confessed, you have never had a deep life-changing encounter with Jesus.
 You may have taken many routes to try to escape the reality of your death but you haven’t done the one thing that can solve your problem.

 Ask God to forgive you for your sin of unbelief and trying to play God in your life and to give you the eternal life that overcomes physical death.
 Commit yourself to live an abundant life of obedience to His will for you.
 This is the secret of really living ‘til you die.

 Now, I have one suggestion for you to consider if you want to live life to your best.

 Wake up and be proactive.
 What does that mean?
 Being proactive involves thinking about and anticipating how you want to live, and taking actions that will help you live well.
-It means understanding what you are responsible for those things.
-It is about living responsibly, being an adult, about your health, your marriage, your parenting, your job, your relationship with God.
+It’s about living responsibly, being an adult, about your health, your marriage, your parenting, your job, and your relationship with God.

 Proactive people are usually self-starters and can work alone and enjoy using their individual gifts.
 However, they are wise enough to realize the giftedness of others and can be interdependent when the situation calls for the combination of individual gifts to get the job done.
 A great example of this is a marriage of independent people who work together to build a functional marriage and to rear healthy, well-adjusted kids.